Harlow (Paramount film): Filming

+Principal photography of Harlow began on February 24, 1965, in Los Angeles.
+Some scenes were also filmed in Malibu.
 Director Gordon Douglas later said that during filming Baker "was very sick, physically and also mentally, I think.
 She was going through bad times.
 But she did a hell of a good job on the picture."
+Baker worked seven-day work weeks filming in order to complete filming so Paramount could meet their planned release date in June 1965.